First Amendment Defense Act

-Executive Order 11,246 prohibits businesses receiving federal contracts from discriminating against LGBTQ employees across their workforce whether or not those employees are working on projects related to a government contract.
-FADA would limit these protections to workers engaged in federal contract work, requiring the federal government would be required to continue to contract with a business with a record of discriminatory employment practices against married gays and lesbians if that employer cited their belief that same-sex marriage was wrong as the reason for the discrimination.
+- Executive Order 11,246 prohibits businesses receiving federal contracts from discriminating against LGBTQ employees across their workforce whether or not those employees are working on projects related to a government contract.
+FADA would limit these protections to workers engaged in federal contract work, requiring the federal government would be required to continue to contract with a non-profit business or organization with a record of discriminatory employment practices against LGBTQ people if that employer cited their belief that same-sex marriage was wrong as the reason for the discrimination.

-The Department of Housing and Urban Development has also recently issued guidance that shelters receiving HUD grants must not discriminate against same-sex married couples.
+- The Department of Housing and Urban Development (HUD) issued guidance that shelters receiving HUD grants must not discriminate against same-sex married couples.
 An organization could cite FADA and provide their religious conviction against same-sex marriage as a reason to put a same-sex couple back on the street.

 - Currently the vast majority of degree-granting institutions follow the American Psychological Association standards or those laid out by state-accreditation boards when designing psychology graduate programs, both of which reject the practice of conversion therapy.
 However, under FADA, universities accepting federal funds would be required to grant degrees to professional students who insisted in engaging in conversion therapy with clients as part of their studies.